 DECODING YOUR CREDIT – Part II BOOST YOUR CREDIT

-In this series on credit scores, we’re taking a look at understanding the basics of a credit score, methods to boost your score, strategies for protecting it, and finally a Q&A session with Jessica, a Mortgage Banking Officer with BBVA Compass.
+In this series on credit scores, we’re taking a look at understanding the basics of a credit score.
+As well as methods to boost your score and strategies for protecting it.

 In the last segment on Decoding Your Credit -Credit Basics, we discovered the background behind the FICO Score, the elements that make up a FICO Score, and lastly, where we can find our free annual credit reports as well as your personal credit scores.